Tickets to the Palace of Versailles: ticket types, prices, how to avoid queues, etc.

 Visiting the Palace of Versailles with children, is it a good idea?

 I'm not going to fool you, the day can be long for the youngest members of the family, although both the Palace and the Gardens are suitable for everyone, even if you go to Versailles with children.

 If you allow me a recommendation, organize the visit well so that the Palace part is not too long, as it can be more boring for children, and enjoy more time in the Gardens, where they can run and play.

 I'm sure you already have most of your visit planned, but I'd like to give you a few tips for visiting Versailles to make it even better:

-- It's best to buy your tickets in advance and choose the "no queues" option, as long lines form both at the ticket office and at the entrance.
+- It is best that you buy your tickets in advance and choose the "no queues" option, as long lines form both at the ticket office and at the entrance.

 - Bring your own food, as there are not many places to eat in Versailles, but if you prefer, here are some recommendations for eating in Versailles that meet with my approval.

-- Remember to check the opening hours of the Palace of Versailles and also the opening hours of the shows in the Gardens, as they depend on the day or the time of the year.
+- Remember to check well the opening hours of the Palace of Versailles and also those of the shows in the Gardens, as they depend on the day or the time of the year.

 - You will be walking a lot, so go with comfortable clothes and shoes; at the end of the day you will appreciate it.